 Make Email Marketing About Them, Not You

-The main goal of your first marketing email is easy – getting it read.
 The next most important goal of this email is to get a response.
 In order to increase your chances of receiving a response to your email, you need to focus on the customer.

 DO YOUR RESEARCH